liuyh-Horizon/BitSys/README.md

-# BitSys: Runtime-Reconfigurable Multi-Precision Multiplier
+# BitSys: Bitwise Systolic Array Architecture for Runtime-Reconfigurable Multi-Precision Quantized Multiplication on Hardware Accelerators

 This repository provides the Verilog RTL implementation of **BitSys-LUT**, a runtime-reconfigurable multi-precision multiplier based on a bitwise systolic array architecture.